Since the COVID-19 pandemic hit Australia in 2020, I began looking into flowers that dry well because it was a challenge to get hold of fresh flowers.

 Dried branches with Fresh Flowers or Plants

-Look for interesting forms in plant materials that can potentially be dried so you can incorporate them in your floral work.
+Look for interesting forms in plant materials that can be dried so you can incorporate them in your home decor.

 Dried flowers as framed artwork

-Place your florals at different depths or heights to add interest to your floral art.
+Placing florals at different depths or heights will add interest to your floral art.